 The Worcestershire Speech and Language Therapy Service are providing a wealth of resources to support children and young people cope with all the uncertainties and disruption Covid-19 has caused.
 Please use the links below to access information and resources to make this process a little easier for families.
 They will be adding to this every week.

-The Oak National Academy has just launched it’s specialist offer.
-Lessons for the week beginning 4th May are online now and will be uploaded each week to support parents at home.
-Lessons have been devised by a team of specialist teachers and therapists.
+The Oak National Academy was launched during the first National lockdown to support remote learning.
+Lessons are online now and will be uploaded each week to support parents at home.
+The link below is to the specialist section of their website providing support for children with SEN. Lessons have been devised by a team of specialist teachers and therapists.
 Please use the link below to access the resources.